MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/teams-for-financial-services.md

 search.appverid: MET150
 searchScope:
   - Microsoft Teams
-  - Microsoft Cloud for Retail
+  - Microsoft Cloud for Financial Services
 appliesto:
   - Microsoft Teams
   - Microsoft 365 for frontline workers
 ---

-# Get started with Teams for Retail
+# Get started with Teams for Financial Services

 Retail environments, with their rotating schedules and on-the-go staff, have very different needs than other organizations.
 To get the most benefit for your retail organization, you first choose which scenarios Teams can help you with in your day-to-day business operations, and then make sure that you prepare your Teams environment with the right fundamentals, teams, and apps to support those scenarios.